-This application proposes to rezone land at 8307 109 Street NW fromto .
+This application proposed to rezone land at 8307 109 Street NW fromto .

-The proposed development would allow for a mixed use building, approximately eight to nine storeys in height, with townhouse style units facing 83 Avenue, and commercial uses facing 109 Street.
+The proposed development will allow for a mixed use building, approximately eight to nine storeys in height, with townhouse style units facing 83 Avenue, and commercial uses facing 109 Street.
 Other features include:

 - Maximum height of 31.0 metres

 - Parking accessed from the lane

 The application also proposed to amend the 109 Street Area Redevelopment Plan to allow for an eight to nine-storey building.
 Currently, only four-storey buildings are permitted.

 For a complete list of regulations and uses, please see the Draft Site Specific Development (DC2) Provision.

 Preliminary studies have been provided by the applicant to support this rezoning.